andalugeeks/andaluh-js/README.md

 * Silent /h/ sounds spelling rules pending to be implemented.
 * Some spelling intervowel /d/ rules are still pending to be implemented.
 * Transliteration rules for some consonant ending words still pending to be implemented.
+* The andaluh EPA group is still deliberating about the 'k' letter.

 ## Support